Digital Diagnostic Imaging Services

 Orthopaedic Templating for surgical planning is another advantage of digital radiology.
 Our surgeons can plan hip or knee pin surgery in advance of the actual procedure to insure the best patient’s outcome possible.

-Philips Medical System supported the purchase of a Philips 5000 digital ultrasound machine.
 The advantage of Ultrasound lies in its real-time imaging ability to evaluate heart function and vessel patency, plus provide valuable measurements of organ size and function.
 Ultrasound is the gold standard for imaging in the areas of cardiac, abdomen, pelvis and foetal studies.

 Examinations available are: